marjyang/509-tictactoe/README.md

 # tic tac toe game

-to use packages in repositories, we need to list these as a dependency because it might not be installed in all systems or it might be shared for the laptop
+To use packages in repositories, we need to list these as a dependency because it might not be installed in all systems or it might be shared for the laptop

 **pip freeze** to check laptop packages